-Average similarity gap (ASG) We incorporate an aggregated metric, the average gap [79, 38], as the average absolute difference over the four similarity metrics above, computed between the retained model and the unlearned model.
+Average similarity gap (ASG) We incorporate an aggregated metric, the average gap [76, 36], as the average absolute difference over the four similarity metrics above, computed between the retained model and the unlearned model.
 The average gap measures how similar an unlearned model's outputs are to the retained model's outputs, and a smaller gap is more desirable.

-Perplexity (PPL) and unique token ratio Following [143], we use the perplexity score and the unique token ratio measured on the generated text to assess the fluency and diversity of the generated text.
+Perplexity (PPL) and unique token ratio Following [136], we use the perplexity score and the unique token ratio measured on the generated text to assess fluency and diversity of the generated text.
 The perplexity is calculated by a reference model that has been fine-tuned on the target copyrighted content material.
 A sufficiently low perplexity indicates that the generated text might still be meaningful.
-The unique token ratio is calculated as the number of unique token set over all tokens generated in the outputs.
+The unique token is calculated using the tokenizer